Indie author

 Autumn

 All seasons have their own unique appeal and their own exclusive perks.
-My favorite season used to be winter.... until I learned how to drive.
+My favorite season used to be winter…. until I learned how to drive.
 After several horrifying and near life-ending experiences navigating snowstorms in my old Subaru and my current Nissan, I no longer hold such favorable opinions of winter.
-Winter is also mega-depressing, … Continue reading Autumn
+Winter is also mega-depressing, Continue reading

 A Few Words